AI change management is project management for humans

 When you roll out new CRM software, employees worry about learning curves and workflow disruption.
 When you introduce AI, they worry about becoming obsolete.
 The psychological barrier is fundamentally different.
 Research on technology adoption shows our brains are wired to overemphasize immediate costs and discount future benefits.
 With AI, the immediate cost feels existential.

 The numbers back this up.
-Studies show 74% of workers fear AI will replace their jobs.
-Among younger workers aged 18 to 24, that number hits 52%.
+Job displacement fears nearly doubled from 28 percent in 2024 to 40 percent in 2026 according to Mercer research.
+EY research shows 65 percent of workers are anxious about AI replacing their job entirely.
 This is not irrational fear.
 It is a reasonable response to watching AI systems demonstrate capabilities that used to define professional expertise.

 Your employees are not resisting change.
 They are protecting their professional identity.
 The account manager who built client relationships through personal insight now watches AI analyze customer behavior patterns faster and more accurately.
 The analyst who spent years developing financial modeling expertise sees AI generate comparable models in seconds.